 Thinking Everything Should Be Centered

-One of the most common mistakes new photographers make is always centering the subject in the frame.
+One of the most common mistakes new photographers make is always centering the main subject in the frame.
 A good rule of thumb to use when photographing anything from portraits to landscapes is the Rule of Thirds.
-Divide your frame u like a tic-tac-toe board and line up the subject on one of the third lines.
+Divide your frame like a tic-tac-toe board, keep your camera eye level with the viewers eye, and line up the subject on one of the third lines.
+Always double check your cameras viewfinder to find any flaws in the composition.

 Cutting Things Off